skullbreakerr/codepen-Clone-/README.md

 React Based CodePen clone for HTML, CSS & Javascript

-Developed By Dharmik Patel of Lazzy_coders group.
+Developed By Dharmik Patel of Lazzy_coders.

 Kindly fork the project to Modify the Code.